panageas/panageas.github.io/_pages/welcome.md

 </details>
 <SPAN STYLE="font-size:22px"> <b>News </b></SPAN>
 <u1>
+    <li> 2/2026: My first <a href="https://arxiv.org/pdf/2602.03837">paper (AI for Math)</a> in collaboration with Google (leading by David Woodruff and Vahab Mirrokni) and many universities.
+Special thanks to Simina Branzei and Dimitris Paparas! </li>
+    <li> 1/2026: Our EC23 <a href="https://www.sciencedirect.com/science/article/pii/S0899825626000163?dgcid=author">paper</a> got accepted in Games and Economic Behavior. </li>
     <li> 1/2026: New <a href="https://arxiv.org/abs/2601.20180">paper</a> on Performative prediction. </li>
+    <li> 1/2026: New <a href="https://arxiv.org/abs/2601.23248">paper</a> on lower bounds of no-regret in potential games. </li>
     <li> 1/2026: Two papers accepted in ICLR 2026 (Congrats Rohan!).  </li>
     <li> 1/2026: Three papers accepted in AISTATS 2026.
 Links are coming soon. </li>
     <li> 11/2025: Stelios successfully defended his thesis! </li>